liam-wiltshire/talks/machinelearning/content.md

 # The Hunt For A New Algorithm

-- We know that we need to look for an algorithm where the combination of data points has an affect
+- We were looking for an algorithm where
+    - The combination of data points has an affect
-- An algorithm that can handle discrete data and continuous data
-- We're still looking for a supervised learning algorithm as we have training data with known results
+    - Continuous data is handled as well as discrete data

 - Ideally also something that we don't have to be a math genius for!

 ???

+- So, Naive Bayes wasn't working for us - we wanted to try to resolve some of the issues we'd considered
+- We still didn't want anything too complex if we could avoid it - it would be nice to understand what we were doing!!
+- We're still looking at supervised learning algorithsm of course, and after a bit more research we came accross

 ---